 The Prosser Airport, formerly Beardsley Field, was constructed in 1935 for the City of Prosser.
 In 1961, the city transferred ownership and management of the airport to the Port of Benton.
 It features a single 3,450-foot runway and approximately 30 private aircraft are located at the Prosser Airport.
 Commercial activity is located on the south side of the airport along Nunn Road and intersecting with Wine Country Road.
-The Port's Prosser Airport 8,600 sq. ft.
-Development Building presently houses the Chukar Cherry Company.
+Chukar Cherry occupies 16,175 sq. ft. of wholesale/manufacturing space and corporate headquarters; along with Milne Fruit products who occupies 24,000 sq. ft.
 This site contains 120 acres to support general aviation with 35 acres available for industrial development.

-Current use: Provide general aviation services

-and facilities for flight services, pilot training, fuel, aircraft maintenance and other supporting ancillary uses.
-Master Plan review is currently underway.
+Current use: Provide general aviation services and facilities for flight services, pilot training, fuel, aircraft maintenance and other supporting ancillary uses.
+Master Plan update completed in 2017.

 Future plans: Seek further improvements relating to the development of industrial and commercial activities.
-New taxilane improvements and electronic gate planned for 2017/18.
+New taxilane improvements and electronic gate planned for 2018.